 We are led to believe that faster is better, and when we need to hurry in order to get better results.
 There is a lot to do and we can’t waste time idling.
 But urgency destroys a thinking environment.

 Ease is a deceptively gentle catalyst.
 It’s a presence defined by an absence.
 The absence of tension or rush allows the human mind to broaden and reach.
 To pay attention with a heart and mind at ease is what produces results and time.

-Competition between people ensures only one thing: if you win, you will have done a better job at whatever it is than the person did.
+Competition between people ensures only one thing: if you win, you will have done a better job than whatever the other person did.
 It doesn’t mean that you will have done a good job.
 It limits thinking by keeping the focus on each other, not on your ideas.

 Both listener and thinker need to feel encouraged to set up a wholehearted unthreatened search for good ideas.
 It allows you to ask the questions nobody wants asked.

 Crying can make you smarter.
 Thinking stops when we are upset.
-But if we express feelings just enough, thinking re-starts.
+If we express feelings just enough, thinking can re-start.
 But we believe that when feeling starts, thinking stops.
 When we do this, we interfere with exactly the thing that helps a person to think clearly again.

 Next time someone cries in your presence, act as if it is perfectly natural and mature, which it is.
 Sit with them, listen to them, pay attention without panicking or smothering them with your concern.

 Even when you realize there is misinformation allow the thinker to finish.

 Appearance is not the key.
 They simply say back to the people “you matter”.

 The world is diverse.
 Our differences are real and good and to think well about almost any topic, we need to be in as real, and therefore as diverse, a setting as possible.